tiabottger/tiabottger.github.io/_posts/2026-06-25-Summarizing-model-error.md

 - Models have the least error for temperature (CT) as expected
 - SalishSeaCast has the greatest error predicting ammonia (NH4).
 This is unsurprising, Tall is currently working on a version which remineralizes NH4 faster to improve predictions.
+- Main basin seems to have the least error for both models.